dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-5 Last Branch Record.md

 As you can see, we identified the hottest function in the program (which is `bar`).
 Also, we found out callers that contribute to the most time spent in function `bar` (it is `foo`).
 In this case, we can see that 91% of samples in `bar` have `foo` as its caller function.[^4]

-Using the LBR feature, we can determine a Hyper Block (sometimes called Super Block), which is a chain of basic blocks executed most frequently in the whole program.
+Using LBR, we can determine a Hyper Block (sometimes called Super Block), which is a chain of basic blocks executed most frequently in the whole program.
 Basic blocks from that chain are not necessarily laid in the sequential physical order; they're executed sequentially.

 ### Identify Hot Branches {#sec:lbr_hot_branch}

-The LBR feature also allows us to know what were the most frequently taken branches:
+LBR also enables us to know what were the most frequently taken branches:

 ```bash
 $ perf record -e cycles -b -- ./a.exe